yogesh-dhande/curdoc/README.md

 # curdoc.dev

-A playground for building and deploying bokeh apps
+A playground for building and deploying bokeh and panel apps

 ## Develop locally using docker compose